-The Company is authorized to issue 10,000,000 shares of Preferred Stock \$0.0001 par value.
-The Board has designated 1,360,000 shares as the Series A Preferred Shares.
-The rights, preferences, privileges and restrictions on the remaining authorized 8,640,000 shares of Preferred Stock have not been determined.
+The Company is authorized to issue 10,000,000 shares of preferred stock \$0.0001 par value.
+The Board has designated 1,360,000 shares as the Series A Convertible Preferred Stock none of which was issued or outstanding as of April 30, 2023.
+The rights, preferences, privileges and restrictions on the remaining authorized 8,640,000 shares of preferred stock have not been determined.
 The Board is authorized to create a new series of preferred shares and determine the number of shares, as well as the rights, preferences, privileges and restrictions granted to or imposed upon any series of preferred shares.